learn-co-curriculum/java-mod-3-validating-regex/README.md

 now!

 Before we write the code, go ahead into Regex 101 and see if you can write a regular expression pattern that would match either of these formats!
+One hint is you will need to escape the parentheses.
+To do so, place a `\` in front of them.
+So: `\(` and `\)`.
 If you need an example of a test string, you can use `(555) 555-1234`.
-Try not to look at the code below too when you write it!
+Try not to look at the code below when you write the regex!

 Were you able to come up with a regular expression pattern?
 Great if you got it!